 I discovered this blessing, while I was researching at the Oregon History Center’s excellent library, during my graduate work.
 1991 marked the completion of my Master’s Degree, at which point I had exhausted every inkling to food in this archive.
 My 114 page thesis, which they have on file, closely documents the library’s details on nutrition.
 It was here that I found the two romantic cook books appropriately named Cupid’s Book.

-The superb quality of the freshly ground flour allows the bread to last for up to six weeks.
-However it is necessary to wrap it in paper towel to absorb the moisture, which keeps it from molding.
-Always store the bread in an air tight storage bag.
+The superb quality of the freshly ground flour allows the bread to last for up to six weeks in the refrigerator.
+It is, however, necessary to wrap it in paper towel to absorb the moisture, which keeps it from molding; always store the bread in an air tight storage bag.
 Toasting it brings out optimum freshness.

 Making bread with a food processor is quick and mess-free.
 I encourage you to venture out using my technique; learning this will bless you with easy, homemade bread forever.

 Be nourished by the baking and eating of this luscious loaf!